webplatform/docs/guides/styling_forms_guide/index.md

 === Demonstration 8: background considerations ===

 * The greatest challenge faced when styling submit buttons is to compose them ''exactly'' as desired by the designer.
 In common practice the desired look is obtained only after extensive dithering with layout and <code>line-height</code> properties; some developers might find it less time-consuming to use image replacement (see Bibliography) or <code>input type="image"</code> instead.
-* At first glance, the assignment of <code>display: block</code> to this item appears redundant — and certainly is, if we think solely in terms of a single form on a single page.
+* At first glance, the assignment of <code>display: block</code> to this item appears redundant  &mdash;  and certainly is, if we think solely in terms of a single form on a single page.
 However, in the context of an entire site it might not be redundant; many sites and applications have multiple forms in one document with differing <code>display</code> values.

 === Demonstration 9 ===

-Put the “required” tags where they belong.
+Put the "required" tags where they belong.

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form09.html Move the “required” tags flush to the notional right margin of the form, and change their text properties]

 ==== New styles: ====